Wildlife, ecology and biodiversity

 Nesting boxes for sparrows and swallows have been installed in churchyards in the City and West End and other boroughs.
 The 2012 City of London Festival included numerous events around the theme of birds.

-Swifts are among our most popular and recognisable birds.
-They spend almost their whole lives on the wing.
-When they nest they return to their traditional sites, in holes in eaves and other building cavities, only to find that they have often been blocked off.
+When they are ready to build their nests each year, swifts return to their traditional sites, in holes in eaves and other building cavities – only to find that they have often been blocked off.
 Nesting boxes need to be provided, for example when insulating a roof.

 Ash die back